 Why don’t my Ancestry Composition results match the results I got from a different company?

-We have very high confidence in the results we share with you and the science those results are based on.
-We cannot make statements about the quality of your results from a different company.
+While we are very confident in the way we calculate your results, we cannot make statements about the quality of your results from a different company.
 But if your results from 23andMe don't match the results you got from a different test, that could reflect differences in how we calculate your genetic ancestry.

 Genetic ancestry calculations can disagree with each other for a few different reasons:

 - Different companies rely on different reference datasets.
-The 23andMe reference datasets are made up of over 10,000 people with known ancestry, many of whom are 23andMe customers, and we use them to define our Ancestry Composition populations.
+The 23andMe reference datasets are made up of thousands of people with known ancestry, many of whom are 23andMe customers, and we use them to define our Ancestry Composition populations.

 - As people migrate, the genetic patterns associated with a specific place can change over time.
 The 23andMe reference datasets were designed to reflect distinct global populations that existed before the widespread international travel and migration of the last 500 years.

 - There are different ways to calculate your ancestry from your DNA.
-23andMe uses a phased approach, which means we calculate your mom's and your dad's contribution to your ancestry separately (although we can only tell which ancestry comes from which parent if you connect with a parent through the Share and Compare tool).
+23andMe uses an approach that involves phasing, which means we calculate your mom's and your dad's contribution to your ancestry separately.

 - At 23andMe, we calculate your ancestry separately for small pieces of your genome one by one, using advanced machine-learning techniques.
 This piece-by-piece calculation creates powerfully informative results, including your Chromosome Painting and your Ancestry Timeline from each ancestry population, which contain a wealth of information to help you explore how you inherited your ancestry from your genealogical ancestors.